 In the coming months and years we will all be making changes in our personal and our working lives.
-Public opinion has started to recognise the need for action.
-There is huge concern especially among young people.
+Public opinion has started to recognise the need for action. people in particular.
 We can all take responsibility for the future they deserve.